Enegnei/AppleVsFBI/AppleVsFBI.md

 > The California case, in contrast, involves a device running iOS 9.
 The data that was previously accessible while a phone was locked ceased to be so as of the release of iOS 8, when Apple started securing it with encryption tied to the passcode, rather than the hardware ID of the device...
 So Apple is unable to extract any data including iMessages from the device because all of that data is encrypted.

 In short: extraction allows them to access *unencrypted* data on iOS 7 or older; because they have [implimented passcode-based encryption in iPhones running iOS 8 or iOS 9](https://web.archive.org/web/20160222150037/https://www.apple.com/customer-letter/answers/), this data is no longer accessible through extraction.
-Therefore this request is different compared to Apple's history of compliance, which the court orders have yet to acknowledge.
+Therefore this request was different compared to Apple's history of compliance, which the government's arguments never acknowledged (in fact, they argued the opposite). [*Find citation for this claim*]

 ##### --- What are important factors in legal precedent(s) for the future? ---

-Regardless of whether this specific piece of custom software will be useable on other devices, Apple claims that they are already getting similar requests to do so now that it has been shown they have the capability.
-This would put them in a position where they either save FBiOS in the event of future cases, or safely destroy it & then be forced to spend more time/ resources recreating it in the future ([see pg 3](https://web.archive.org/web/20160225205431/https://assets.documentcloud.org/documents/2722199/5-15-MJ-00451-SP-USA-v-Black-Lexus-IS300.pdf)).
+Regardless of whether this specific piece of custom software would have been useable on other devices, Apple says that they were already getting similar requests to do so now that it has been shown they have the capability.
+This puts them in a position where they would either save FBiOS in the event of future cases, or safely destroy it & then be forced to spend more time/ resources recreating it in the future ([see pg 3](https://web.archive.org/web/20160225205431/https://assets.documentcloud.org/documents/2722199/5-15-MJ-00451-SP-USA-v-Black-Lexus-IS300.pdf)).

 > The government says:  “Just this once” and “Just this phone.”
 But the government knows those statements are not true; indeed the government has filed multiple other applications for similar orders, some of which are pending in other courts.
 And as news of this Court’s order broke last week, state and local officials publicly declared their intent to use the proposed operating system to open hundreds of other seized devices—in cases having nothing to do with terrorism.

 > If this order is permitted to stand, it will only be a matter of days before some other prosecutor, in some other important case, before some other judge, seeks a similar order using this case as precedent.
 Once the floodgates open, they cannot be closed, and the device security that Apple has worked so tirelessly to achieve will be unwound without so much as a congressional vote.

-I'm seeing over and over again the comment that the legal precedent(s) this case could set carries more risk than the technical risk posed by FBiOS.
-FBI Director James Comey has already [admitted that legal prescedent will be established with this case](http://www.c-span.org/video/?c4586153/comey-admits-iphone-backdoor-legal-precedent) and therefore it should not be cast aside as hypothetical hysteria.
-Since I am not a lawyer, I am not familiar with the specific statutes being considered,but here are some of the main points summarized:
+I saw over and over again the comment that the legal precedent(s) this case could have set carries more risk than the technical risk posed by FBiOS.
+FBI Director James Comey already [admitted that legal prescedent would be established with this case](http://www.c-span.org/video/?c4586153/comey-admits-iphone-backdoor-legal-precedent), as happens with all cases; therefore it should not have been cast aside as hypothetical hysteria.
+Since I am not a lawyer, I am not familiar with the specific statutes that were being considered, but here are some of the main points summarized:

-+ This court order would force Apple to code a custom iOS which deliberately takes advantage of security vulnerabilities in their authentication systems.
++ This court order would have forced Apple to code a custom iOS which deliberately took advantage of security vulnerabilities in their authentication systems.
 If “code is speech," then speech (here in the form of code) can be compelled.
-While this would be a different form of compelled speech, [compelled speech is not at all new](http://itlaw.wikia.com/wiki/Compelled_speech).
-It is still an open question of who exactly at Apple can be compelled to do this, and [whether anyone will comply at all](https://web.archive.org/web/20160318151138/http://www.nytimes.com/2016/03/18/technology/apple-encryption-engineers-if-ordered-to-unlock-iphone-might-resist.html)...
+While this was a different form of compelled speech, [compelled speech is not at all new](http://itlaw.wikia.com/wiki/Compelled_speech).
+It is still an open question of who exactly at Apple could have been compelled to do this, [whether anyone would have complied at all](https://web.archive.org/web/20160318151138/http://www.nytimes.com/2016/03/18/technology/apple-encryption-engineers-if-ordered-to-unlock-iphone-might-resist.html)...

 > Apple employees are already discussing what they will do if ordered to help law enforcement authorities.
 Some say they may balk at the work, while others may even quit their high-paying jobs rather than undermine the security of the software they have already created, according to more than a half-dozen current and former Apple employees.
 Among those interviewed were Apple engineers who are involved in the development of mobile products and security, as well as former security engineers and executives.